filecoin-project/lily-archiver/README.md

 ## Outline of Operation

-Sentinel Archiver needs to be paired with a Lily node which it will use to extract data by running walk jobs.
+Lily Archiver needs to be paired with a Lily node which it will use to extract data by running walk jobs.
 It produces archive files by executing walks against the Lily node, verifying the files produced do not contain errors and then compressing and shipping to the final archive location.

 The `run` command starts the archiver as a long running daemon that will attempt to maintain a complete archive of the Filecoin chain.